autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ### setInitialProbationPeriod (Omission Accountability Contract)

 Sets the `initialProbationPeriod` protocol parameter of the Omission Accountability protocol's configuration.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 #### Parameters